realyze/pr-train/README.md

 **Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GH personal access token (you can create one [here](https://github.com/settings/tokens)).
 The `repo` scope, with ` Full control of private repositories` is needed.

 Run `git pr-train -p --create-prs` to create GitHub PRs with a "content table" section.
 PR titles are taken from the commit message titles of each branch HEAD.
-You'll be promted before the PRs are created.
+You'll be prompted before the PRs are created.

 If you run with `--create-prs` again, `pr-train` will only override the Table of Contents in your PR, it will _not_ change the rest of the PR descriptions.

-**Pro-tip**: If you want to udpate the ToCs in your GitHub PRs, just update the PR titles and re-run pr train with `--create-prs` - it will do the right thing.
+**Pro-tip**: If you want to update the ToCs in your GitHub PRs, just update the PR titles and re-run pr train with `--create-prs` - it will do the right thing.

 ## Example with explanation